Planetarium software programs let you mimic the sky in a virtual environment.

 Your assignment is to familiarize yourself with ANY planetarium software program.
 There are several on the market for cost but I suggest you download and use any FREE program.
 I like one called Stellarium.
 Of course, you will need to have access to a computer with the minimum system requirements as well as permission to load software on it.
 If that is a problem for you, please contact me.
 I will ask you to master some of the elementary functions (listed below) and then contact me for a simple evaluation of these skills.

 Step 1 - Obtain the software (click here to get Stellarium for Windows and Apple) and install it on your computer.
+If you have a Chromebook computer, see the paragraph below.
 This handout will show you how to use Stellarium (windows version 0.18.3) which loads on just about any computer.
 You will need to know your computers operating system.
 Windows users may have to consult their control panel (system type) to discover if you have a 32 bit or 64 bit system.
 For Stellarium, just click the link above and save the file to your computer.
 Once it is saved, run the downloaded file and the install will take place.
 Apple users may experience a problem at first but watch this video if it doesn't load for you.
 Note: There are other download sites ... do NOT use them!
 They will ask you to install drivers that are not necessary and I have no idea what they might do to your computer.
 If you have any questions about the installation, please contact me.

-Still having problems?
-Some computers (like Chromebooks) will not let you install software on it.
-There is a new web based version of Stellarium.
-It currently has far less features than the download version but it will work if all else fails.
+Still have problems?
+There is a web based version of Stellarium.
+It has far less features than the download version but it will work if all else fails.
 Click here.

 Step 2 - Run the software for the first time and familiarize yourself with the menu options.